 - Regulation of campaign contributions made with cryptocurrencies began when the Federal Election Commission first allowed such contributions to candidates in 2014.
 Since then, seven states have introduced legislation, with three enactments to approve cryptocurrency contributions (Arizona, Tennessee and Washington).
 Three others have done so through administrative approval (Colorado, Montana and Ohio); and Louisiana in 2022 created a task force to study the issue.

-Details on all bills since 2015 can be found in NCSL’s Campaign Finance Database.
+All bills since 2015 can be found at NCSL’s Campaign Finance Database.

-The cost of running for a state legislative seat has risen dramatically over the last 20 years, especially so in the last 10 years.
+The cost of running for a state legislative seat has risen dramatically over the last 20 years, and especially so in the last 10.
 Gone are the days when a person could mount a winning campaign by setting aside $1,500 from their personal funds, printing flyers and then knocking on doors.

 Per-candidate numbers tell the same story.
 On average, a legislative candidate raised $50,531 in 2000, $74,734 in 2012 and $100,071 in 2020.